SecureCode: A Production-Grade Multi-Turn Dataset for Training Security-Aware Code Generation Models: Dataset Design

-\textbf{P1: Incident Grounding.} Every example ties to documented security incidents.
-Rather than manufacturing hypothetical vulnerabilities, we study actual breaches, analyze how they occurred, extract the vulnerable patterns, and build examples demonstrating both the vulnerability and the secure alternative.
+\textbf{P1: Grounding, verified.} Examples reference documented security incidents, CVEs, vendor advisories, or published attack research where such a source exists; where it does not, the example is labeled a representative scenario rather than presented as a documented incident.
+Grounding is independently verified rather than assumed (Section~\ref{sec:audit}).
+Rather than manufacturing hypothetical vulnerabilities, we study actual breaches and documented attack techniques, extract vulnerable patterns, and build examples demonstrating both the vulnerability and the secure alternative.